Skip to main content

 tip

-In the General result format, the Template Toolkit engine and the tools.CSVline tool are used for data output.
+In the General result format, the Template Toolkit template engine and the tools.CSVline tool are used for data output.

-In the result file name, you just need to change the file extension to csv.
+In the result file name, you simply need to change the file extension to csv.

-To make the "Initial text" option available in the Task Editor, you need to activate "More options".
-In "Initial text", write the column names separated by commas and make the second line empty.
+To make the "Prepend text" option available in the Task Editor, you need to activate "More options".
+In "Prepend text", write the column names separated by commas and make the second line empty.

 Saving in SQL format